-When considering the best Star Wars games for this list, it's clear that the saga has had its ups and downs on PC.
+When considering the best Star Wars games, it's clear that the saga has had its ups and downs on PC.
 During the '90s and early '00s, LucasArts had a lot of hits, particularly with games that were targeted at using a mouse and keyboard or a joystick—these were the days when Star Wars games would launch just on PC, instead of every single console, too.
-And honestly, based on recent experience, it was a better time for fans of games based on Lucas's iconic films.
+It was a better time for fans of games based on Lucas's iconic films.
 It's hard to envision EA making a new X-Wing with just PC players in mind, for example.
-Then again, Jedi Fallen Order is perhaps the most promising Star Wars game in years, as a singleplayer-only Jedi action game.

 While a previous version of this list was in a numbered order, here we've revised that so we can fit in more of our favourites.
 Among this bunch you'll find brilliant dogfighting games, first-person shooters, Jedi duelling and even an RTS.
 If you're looking for some not-so-good Lucasarts tie-ins, which are still loveable in their own right, check out our list of the worst Star Wars games.